matthewdelgado/matthewdelgado/README.md

 * Evaluated EEG data in Python and developed an algorithm to maintain accuracy and portability of data

 **IBM** / Technical Solutions Engineer Intern
-* Participated in the design, build, test of workload migration phases for AIOps-based applications
+* Tested AI-for-IT based microservices workload migration phases on IBM Cloud using Kubernetes.
-* Conducted three live demos of IBM's Watson AIOps software
+* Collaborated with cross-functional teams and site reliability engineers to troubleshoot system performance issues.

 # CERTIFICATIONS
 **Docker Essentials** / IBM